wrench-project/wrench-python-api/dev/DEVELOPMENT.md

 ```

 At line 1, the REST API request is sent to the `wrench-daemon` (using a
 utility "private" method called `__send_request_to_daemon()`.
-Note that method type
+Note that method type ("post")
-and the path matches that specified in the JSON above (other we'll get an error).
+and the path matches that specified in the JSON above (otherwise we'll get an error).
 Note
-also that the `json_data` field is left blank, since no addition data is needed by the
+also that the `json_data` field is left blank, since no additional data is needed by the
 `SimulationController::createWorkflow()` method on the server side.
 At line 2, the response
 is received.
 At lines 3-5 is the error checking.
 Each response is augmented automatically
 on the server side with `"wrench_api_request_success"` and `"failure_cause"` fields, which